5 great ways to feed groundbait

 Slop

-Summer may seem a long way off, but once it arrives, F1s in particular will soon feed up in the water and groundbait plays a part here too.
+In the summer, F1s in particular will soon feed up in the water and groundbait plays a part here too.
 Overwetting the mix into a runny slop and cupping it in produces a huge cloud that the fish will dart in and out of.
 Place your hookbait in the middle of it and the elastic will be pulled out before too long!

 Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us